CatalogueOfLife/coldp/README.md

 The main reference file contains a full citation and 4 Dublin Core based properties that are also used in ACEF.

 #### ID
-The local identifier for the reference as used in publishedIn and other fields.
+The local identifier for the reference as used in referenceID in other entities.

 #### citation
 Full bibliographic citation as one single string as an alternative to the rest of the more structured fields.